vvladyslavva/prjctr-modern-backend-assignment/README.md

 ## Assignment

-You are tasked with creating a weather CLI tool that fetches the current temperature for a given city.
+Your task is to implement `weather.py` - a small CLI tool that prints the current temperature of a city.

 ## Instructions

 Fork this repository **as a private repo** and implement the code in the `weather.py` file.
 When you are finished, push your changes, keep the repo private, and send us:

-1. the GitHub URL
+1. The GitHub URL.
+Share the repository with mcxemic@gmail.com
-2. a Loom showing:
+2. Loom with:
    1. Happy path: printing a temperature for a given city
    2. The proper error message in case of an error
    3. A short explanation of one design decision you are proud of